chrbala/single-schema/README.md

 * Really needs better typing
 * Write operators: or, exact/permissive
 * Better cross-flattener use (?)
-* Figure out what should be public API on launch and organize files accordingly
 * More examples
 * Actual docs
 * Metadata annotations (name, description, etc)